Djensonsan/Djensonsan/README.md

 - 🌱 I'm getting a master's degree in Computer Science: Data Science & AI
 - 🎓 I've recently completed a master's in Electronics and ICT Engineering
 - 👯 I’m always open to discuss new opportunities/ideas
-- 🥅 2020 Goals: Get proficient at Python
+- 🥅 2020 Goals: Get proficient in Python

 ### Connect with me: